-The general approach of utilizing this understanding in training is to first block negative emotions (not correcting them).
+The general approach to utilizing this understanding in training is to first block negative emotions (not correcting them).
 Second, encourage positive emotions.
-And third, trigger SEEKING to help with the transition between the emotional states.
+And third, trigger SEEKING to help transition between the emotional states.

 With repeated execution of this process, the neurons in the brain areas of the negative emotions fire less frequently.
 As a result, those neurons diminish, which makes these systems harder for the dog to access with enough repetitions.
-By encouraging positive emotions, the neurons in those brain areas become more pronounced and those systems become easier to access.
-This process literally rebuilds the neural pathways and restructures the brain to seek positive emotions over negative ones, which arguably is a more natural, healthy brain state.
-With repetition, the previous behaviors go extinct, and a new 'positive' default activates.
+By encouraging positive emotions, the neurons in those brain areas become more pronounced, making those systems easier to access.
+This process rebuilds the neural pathways and restructures the brain to seek positive emotions over negative ones, arguably creating a more natural, healthy brain state.
+The previous behaviors go extinct with repetition, and a new ‘positive’ default activates.

 Lowering your Dog’s Stress Level is Step One

-Obviously, by now it is clear that this is a gradual process and takes time.
+Obviously, by now, it is clear that this is a gradual process and takes time.
 Also, dealing with the actual fear response is not the first step.
-The stimulation that causes your dog to act in a fearful manner is literally just the tip of the iceberg—referred to as a trigger.
+The stimulation that causes your dog to act fearfully is just the tip of the iceberg—referred to as a trigger.
 When a dog is afraid of skateboards and acts fearfully—including attacking the skateboard as a defensive measure—the skateboard is the trigger.
-However, there are many other components building up to the skateboard being that scary, which have nothing to do with the trigger itself.
-Dogs experience a significant amount of stress in their daily lives and we acknowledge stress in dogs in layers that stack upon each other and build up.
+However, many other components are building up to the skateboard being that scary, which have nothing to do with the trigger itself.
+Dogs experience significant stress in their daily lives, and we acknowledge it in dogs in layers that stack upon each other and build up.
 If all the added stress becomes too much, your dog reaches its threshold and shows a fear-driven response.

 Reducing Fear and Anxiety in Dogs

-The first step is gaining the dog's trust.
-Most dogs have been in a fearful state for quite a while, so trusting a stranger doesn't come easy.
-But it is a vital first step and we must take the time to do so.
+The first step is gaining the dog’s trust.
+Most dogs have been fearful for quite a while, so trusting a stranger doesn’t come easy.
+But it is a vital first step, and we must take the time to do so.
 There are no shortcuts.
 Without trust, failure is certain.
 Also, overcoming a smaller stress event—like trusting us—will work towards building confidence to overcome larger stress events later.